hei-synd-aml/lab-0-TutoPoetry/README.md

 ### Step 2: Modify the `pyproject.toml` File

-NOTE: skip this step if you have initialised a pre-existing project.

 Open `pyproject.toml` in a text editor and add the following at the end:

 ```toml